Creating a Strategic Plan for Your Firm

 This article first appeared in The College Of Law's "Insights" communication to members (Feb 2014).

 Law firms are asking some big questions as they plan for 2014.
-Pricing and relationships with clients are at the forefront, as law firms jostle for market position and dwindling revenue.
+Pricing and relationships with clients are at the forefront, as law firms jostle for market position.

 Sue-Ella Prodonovich, Principal of Prodonovich Advisory, says firms should be prepared to review their strategic plan every three months in a fast-changing environment.

-“It’s about how do we flex, how do we let clients shape what our plan looks like, rather than how do we let lawyers shape what our plans look like,” she says.
+“It’s about how we flex and how we let clients shape what our plan looks like”, she says.

 The big issues